List of The Inbetweeners characters: Jay Cartwright

 Jay Cartwright, the youngest of the four protagonists, is crass, immature, untrustworthy and obsessed with sex, with almost all his comments concerning the subject.
-He frequently lies and exaggerates (often to an outrageous extent) about his supposed experiences - sexual and otherwise - often making crude comments about women in general and offering highly incorrect advice to his friends to lift his ego, and frequently uses words such as "clunge" and "snatch" to describe women's genitalia.
-In reality, he is the least sexually experienced of the group, lacking confidence and frequently relying on pornography to attain gratification, as he finds it difficult to converse with girls.
-When he does enter a relationship with Chloe in "Exam Time", due to his insecurities and lack of experience, he follows extremely poor advice from his father by bombarding her with texts and calls, the pressure of which leads her to end the relationship.
-His father also often openly contradicts Jay's claims and humiliates him in front of his friends (and even their parents) stating that Jay has zero success with women and is, in fact, a "loser".
+He frequently lies and exaggerates (often to an outrageous extent) about his supposed experiences - sexual and otherwise - often making crude comments about women and offering highly incorrect advice to his friends to lift his ego and sabotage their chances; he also frequently uses words such as "clunge" and "snatch" to describe women's genitalia.
+In reality, he is the least sexually experienced of the group, lacks confidence and frequently relies on pornography to attain gratification, as he finds it difficult to converse with girls.
+When he does enter a relationship with Chloe in "Exam Time", owing to his insecurities and lack of experience, he follows extremely poor advice from his father by bombarding her with texts and calls, the pressure of which leads her to end the relationship.
+His father also often openly contradicts Jay's claims and humiliates him in front of his friends (and even their parents) stating that Jay has zero success with women and is in fact a "loser".
 This treatment drives Jay to appear more experienced and impressive than he actually is.

-At the end of the first series, Jay opens up to John Webster, admitting that many of his stories are exaggerated because he is worried that people do not notice him, and that he is afraid of being ignored.
+In "Xmas Party", Jay opens up to John Webster, admitting that many of his stories are exaggerated because he is afraid of being ignored by his peers.
 However, he quickly throws this side of him away when Samantha, a girl possessing many similar characteristics to Jay, shows interest in him.
-He seldom performs any acts of kindness and he routinely insults even his closest friends, with his comments reaching a more severe level than the insults the rest of the group frequently exchange.
+He seldom performs any acts of kindness and routinely insults even his closest friends, with his comments reaching a more severe level than the insults the rest of the group frequently exchange.
 In a deleted scene, he even insults Will in German.
-It is implied in the last episode that Jay may have been sexually abused by his former next-door neighbour, when Neil mentions a "game" that Jay and his "weird neighbour" used to play in the garden shed, which Jay denies vehemently.
+It is implied in the last episode that Jay may have been sexually abused by his former neighbour; Neil mentions a "game" that Jay and his "weird neighbour" used to play in the garden shed, which Jay denies vehemently.